California Group Health Plans

 Group health plan competition in California overview

 California has a very competitive market for small group health insurance.
-Our state purchased over $162 billion of health insurance in 20151.
-As shown in the chart below, six health insurance companies accounted for ninety-six percent of the enrollment in small group health insurance plans in California.
+According to a 2025 report, around 2.3 million people were enrolled in small group health insurance plans in California 1.
+As shown in the chart below, six health insurance companies accounted for ninety-three percent of the enrollment in health insurance plans for small employers (1-100 employees) in California.

 Health Insurance Company | Percent of Small Group Enrollment |